 AE error — water leak

-This step-by-step repair guide walks you through fixing ae error — water leak on your LG LDF7774ST.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing the AE error — water leak on your LG LDF7774ST.
+With the right tools and parts, most homeowners can complete this repair in 1–2 hours, saving you from a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.